 MaximumMonthlyANPP Table

-This parameter is the maximum possible aboveground net primary productivity (ANPP) for each cohort of each species in the ecoregion.
-The value is specified as the ANPP in the month of the year with maximum growth (e.g., June).
+This parameter is the theoretical monthly maximum aboveground net primary productivity (ANPP) of each species cohort in the ecoregion.
+Units: g biomass m-2 month-1.
+The value is calculated as the ANPP in the month of the year with maximum growth (e.g., June).
 Value: 0 ≤ integer ≤ 100,000.
-Units: g biomass m-2 month-1.
-Default value: 0

 Note: This parameter is in units of biomass but output from Landis-Century is in units of C (C generally comprises roughly 50% of biomass.
 Also, remember that this is the maximum monthly ANPP during peak growing season, not the annual ANPP often reported in the literature.

 MaximumBiomass Table

 This parameter defines the maximum allowable aboveground biomass (AGB) for the species in the ecoregion.
+Units: g biomass m-2.
 Value: 0 ≤ integer.
-Units: g biomass m-2.
-Default value: 0

 AgeOnlyDisturbances:BiomassParameters